 A key area of HALO’s work around the world is ensuring that weapons and ammunition arsenals are stockpiled safely and securely.
 This was put into sharp focus in early August when a military ammunition warehouse exploded in Abkhazia, killing two Russian tourists and injuring dozens more locals.

-An estimated 2,100 tonnes, or possibly 500,000 pieces of highly explosive ammunition, was stored in the warehouse in Primorsky, a small village on the Black Sea coast in the Gudauta region.
-A huge quantity of this was projected into the air when the ammunition spontaneously exploded, causing a giant mushroom cloud.
-Seven residential buildings were completely destroyed, with many more severely damaged.
-Around 1,000 local residents, who are dependent on farming for their income were then in danger of injury from scattered ordnance.
+The warehouse was located near the small village of Primorsky on the Black Sea coast.
+On Wednesday the 2nd August, ammunition in the store spontaneously combusted, scattering an estimated 100,000 items of unexploded ordnance across the area and creating a giant mushroom cloud in the sky.
+Several residential buildings were completely destroyed, with many more severely damaged.
+Around 2,000 local residents, who are dependent on farming for their income were then in danger of injury from scattered ordnance.
 There was also a fear of explosives falling into the hands of criminals for potential IED (improvised explosive device) manufacture.

 Local resident Felix Matua had been leading the deceased tourists in the nearby mountains.
 ‘When we started to climb the mountain, we heard the first explosions,’ he recalls.
 ‘Then a strong blast wave followed.
 All of us, including the horses, were thrown in different directions.
 I lost consciousness.
 When I woke up I had lost my phone and shoes.
 I looked for my companions but did not find them and set off on my own way back.
 It was difficult for me to navigate the terrain because the landscape had changed from the explosion.
 I found a river and followed the current downstream where people took me to the hospital.’